cocodedk/cv-generator/docs/frontend/rich-text-editor.md

 ### List Support

 The component supports both bullet lists (`<ul>`) and ordered lists (`<ol>`) via the toolbar buttons.

-List HTML is preserved when profiles are saved and reloaded, including:
-- List structure (`<ul>`, `<ol>`, `<li>` tags)
-- Lists with formatting (bold, italic, etc. inside list items)
-- Lists with different HTML normalization formats (paragraph-wrapped items, whitespace variations)
+**⚠️ Known Issue**: Lists currently disappear after saving and reloading profiles.
+The plain text content is preserved, but the list structure (`<ul>`, `<ol>`, `<li>` tags) is lost.
+See [Profile Lists Disappearing Investigation](../troubleshooting/profile-lists-disappearing-investigation.md) and [Real Investigation](../troubleshooting/profile-lists-disappearing-real-investigation.md) for details.

 The component includes safeguards to prevent race conditions and HTML normalization issues that could cause formatting to be lost:
 - Active editing state tracking prevents updates during user input
-- HTML normalization handles TipTap's internal format differences (including list HTML variations)
+- HTML normalization handles TipTap's internal format differences
 - Enhanced comparison logic ensures content is preserved correctly
-- HTML formatting preservation: When profiles are reloaded, HTML formatting (bold, italic, line breaks, lists) is preserved by requiring both plain text AND HTML to match before skipping updates
+- HTML formatting preservation: When profiles are reloaded, HTML formatting (bold, italic, line breaks) is preserved by requiring both plain text AND HTML to match before skipping updates

+**Note**: List preservation is not currently working due to TipTap's requirement for paragraphs inside list items conflicting with the normalization approach.

-See [Profile Line Breaks Investigation](../troubleshooting/profile-line-breaks-investigation.md), [Profile HTML Formatting Lost Investigation](../troubleshooting/profile-html-formatting-lost.md), and [Profile Lists Disappearing Investigation](../troubleshooting/profile-lists-disappearing-investigation.md) for technical details.
+See [Profile Line Breaks Investigation](../troubleshooting/profile-line-breaks-investigation.md) and [Profile HTML Formatting Lost Investigation](../troubleshooting/profile-html-formatting-lost.md) for technical details on other formatting preservation fixes.

 ## Validation